 2) Impact of the uncertainty in renewable energy generation: Now we examine the impact of the uncertainty in renewable energy generation.
 We let half of the generators to be renewable energy generators.
 Recall that the maximum amounts of energy production of the renewable energy generators are stochastic and follow the same uniform distribution.
 We keep the mean value of the maximum amount of energy production to be 100 MW, and vary the range of the uniform distribution.
-A wider range indicates a higher uncertainty in renewable energy generation as the maximum deviation from the mean value in the uniform distribution.
+A wider range indicates a higher uncertainty in renewable energy production.
+Hence, we define the uncertainty in renewable energy generation as the maximum deviation from the mean value in the uniform distribution.

-Fig. 4 shows the normalized total cost with different degrees of uncertainty in renewable energy generation, when the aggregators have 25MV and 50MV energy storage.
+Fig. 5 and Fig. 6 show the normalized total cost with different degrees of uncertainty in renewable energy generation, when the aggregators have 25MV and 50MV energy storage, respectively.
 Again, the proposed strategy achieves the performance of the centralized optimal strategy, and has lower total cost compared to the other schemes.
 We can also see that when the aggregators have larger capacity to store energy, the increase of the total cost with the uncertainty is smaller.
 This is because the energy storage can smooth the demand, in order to mitigate the impact of uncertainty in the renewable energy generation.
 This shows the value of energy storage to reduce the cost.

-V. CONCLUSION
+VI.
+CONCLUSION

-In this paper, we proposed a methodology to perform optimal foresighted DSM strategies that minimize the longterm total cost of the power system.
-We overcame the hurdles of information decentralization and complicated coupling in the system, by decoupling the entities' decision problems using conjectured prices.
+In this paper, we proposed a methodology to perform optimal foresighted EPP strategies that minimize the long-term total cost of the power system.
+We overcame the hurdles of information decentralization in the system, by decoupling the entities' decision problems using conjectured prices.
 We proposed an online algorithm for the ISO to update the conjectured prices, such that the conjectured prices can converge to the optimal ones, based on which the entities make optimal decisions that minimize the long-term total cost.
-We prove that the proposed method can achieve the social optimum, and demonstrate through simulations that the proposed foresighted DSM significantly reduces the total cost compared to the optimal myopic DSM (up to 60% reduction), and the foresighted DSM based on the Lyapunov optimization framework (up to 30% reduction).
+We prove that the proposed method can achieve the social optimum, and demonstrate through simulations that the proposed foresighted EPP significantly reduces the total cost compared to the optimal myopic EPP (up to 60% reduction), and the foresighted EPP based on the Lyapunov optimization framework (up to 30% reduction).